The Great East Coast Beach Clean

-Working together across Angus to make a difference
+Working together across Angus and the wider East Coast of Scotland to make a difference

-The Great Angus Beach Clean (GreatABC) is held twice a year and often coincides with the Scottish Spring Clean and the Great British Beach Clean in September.
-Traditional beach cleaning events are no longer enough to maintain clean seas and beaches.
-People of all ages and all abilities from across Angus and further afield are encouraged to go out and pick up at least 4 items from the shore.
+The Great East Coast Beach Clean evolved out of the Great Angus Beach Clean which was held over five years until April 2023.
+It is held twice a year and often coincides with the Scottish Spring Clean and the Great British Beach Clean in September.
+The aim of the Great East Coast Beach clean is to encourage people right along the east coast of Scotland to work collaboratively and remove as much litter as possible.
+Also to identify litter types and to try and prevent it at source where possible.
+People of all ages and all abilities are encouraged to go out and pick up at least 4 items from the shore.
 If people are unable to get to a beach then picking up roadside or riverside litter will prevent it from reaching the sea.
 People are encouraged to Make it Safe and Make if Fun.
 To take responsibility for managing their own safety as most people do every time they walk out of their front door or enjoy time on a beach.
 Local groups and organisations host litter share stations to facilitate this approach and people are encouraged to send in photos and let us know what they have collected.
-For those collecting litter between Carnoustie and Arbroath, filled bags can be left above the high tide mark and the All-Terrain Vehicle will collect it.
+In Angus we have an ATV to collect heavy items from the shore between Carnoustie and Arbroath.

-Download a copy of the sixth Great Angus Beach Clean Report April 2022
+Download a copy of the eighth Great Angus Beach Clean Report 2023

 The first Great Angus Beach Clean, the largest beach clean of it's type ever to take place in Angus took place from 10th - 12th May 2019.
 It brought together, people of all ages, businesses, schools, organisations and community groups.
 The event was launched by over 60 children from Ladyloan Primary school in Arbroath who cleaned the section of beach behind the Signal Tower in Arbroath.
 More than 200 members of the public took part over 3 days leaving bags of marine litter above the high tide mark.
 This was collected by the new Can-Am Traxter funded by LEADER to enable litter to be collected from remote areas of the coast.